divs-jain/EventHive/README.md

-# goEvent
+# EventHive

-**goEvent** is a JavaFX-based desktop application designed for efficient event registration and management.
+**EventHive** is a JavaFX-based desktop application designed for efficient event registration and management.
 Built entirely with programmatic JavaFX (no FXML), it supports both admin and user roles, offers a searchable event interface, and manages real-time participant tracking via a MySQL backend.

 ---